joaomangilli/backend-evaluation-2025-06/README.md

 ## Description

-Park42 is a small API with token-based authentication.
+The application is currently in its early stages and consists of a minimal set of entities and endpoints.

 Users create `Sessions` to obtain a token and can request price calculations through the `/prices` endpoint.

 ## Entities